 If you find yourself charged with a criminal offence and in need of a criminal defence lawyer in the Toronto area then look no further than Baratz Law.
-With over 18 years of legal and courtroom experience, Avi Baratz a seasoned criminal defence attorney has the knowledge and experience to handle your criminal matter, no matter how big or how small.
+With over 18 years of legal and courtroom experience, Avi Baratz a seasoned criminal defence attorney in the Toronto area has the knowledge and experience to handle your criminal matter, no matter how big or how small.
 He is guided by his integrity and driven by his passion for superior results.
 Rest assured that Mr. Baratz goes the extra mile when defending and representing his clients.
-Baratz Law has successfully represented and defended hundreds of clients in criminal court.
+Baratz Law has successfully represented and defended hundreds of clients in criminal court as well as parents going through difficult custody and access disputes, including high conflict divorces.
 He also represents parents who are up in court against the Children’s Aid Society (CAS).
 Mr. Baratz knows that you or a loved one are now facing a life changing event and that liberties and freedoms, that we all take for granted, are at stake.

 Whether you’re dealing with charges related to drug offenses, assault, theft, white-collar crimes, or any other criminal allegation, he is here to offer strategic and personalized legal solutions.
 Avi’s approach involves a thorough analysis of the evidence, meticulous case preparation, and skillful negotiation or aggressive litigation when necessary.